careforrare/PersonalizedMedicine/care-for-rare/content/en/_index.md

         data-bs-parent="#faqAccordion"
       >
         <div class="accordion-body">
-          Currently, we are aiming to build a consortium for <a href="./docs/developers/amigo">IHI Call 9</a>​.
-          For steeper progress we need: Experts in target-to-drug Development, Brilliant minds in Data-to-AI Development and Clinical Trial Support.​ Contact us if you want to get involved!​
+          Currently we are aiming to build a consortium for IHI Call 9.
+For steeper progress we need: Experts in target-to-drug development, brilliant minds in Data-to-AI Development and Clinical Trial Support.
+We are also specifically looking for pharmaceutical companies that will develop a use case with us.
         </div>
       </div>
     </div>